andyprowl/shit3/README.md

 # Notes

 Shit3 takes the secret sentences by performing HTTP requests to the Web Site http://bnc.bl.uk/BLquery.php.
 The potential 4-letter codes are taken from a file that must be located in the same folder as Shit3's executable.

+Oh, and **you can cheat** if you really need to!
+Just left-click on the countdown edit box and press Alt+Ctrl+Shift+C. The secret code will appear in a dialog box.